skygragon/leetcode-cli/docs/commands.md

 # plugin

 Display installed plugins.
+To install 3rd party plugins, please check the 'Advanced Tips'.

 * `-i` to install new plugin.
+* `-d` to disable existing plugin.
+* `-e` to enable existing plugin.
-* `-d` to delete existing plugin.
+* `-D` to delete existing plugin.

 *Example*

 	$ leetcode plugin
-	retry                default         Plugin to retry last failed request if AUTO_LOGIN is on. cache                default         Plugin to provide local cache. leetcode             default         Plugin to talk with leetcode APIs.
+	✔ retry                default         Plugin to retry last failed request if AUTO_LOGIN is on.
+	✔ cache                default         Plugin to provide local cache.
+	✔ leetcode             default         Plugin to talk with leetcode APIs.

 # show